ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 - Authorized key holders decrypting addresses (by design)
 - Traffic analysis based on volume and timing (metadata)

 Applications requiring integrity protection must additionally employ authentication mechanisms such as HMAC, authenticated encryption modes, or digital signatures over the encrypted data.
-While outside this specification's scope, implementers should evaluate whether their threat model requires such additional protections.

 ## Deterministic Mode Security

 A permutation ensures distinct inputs yield distinct outputs.
-However, repeated inputs result in identical ciphertexts, thereby revealing repetition.
+Repeated inputs result in identical ciphertexts, revealing repetition.

-This property renders deterministic encryption suitable for applications where format preservation is required and linkability of repeated inputs is acceptable.
+This makes deterministic encryption suitable for applications where format preservation is required and linkability is acceptable.

 ## Non-Deterministic Mode Security

 The inclusion of a random tweak ensures that encrypting the same input generally produces different outputs.
-In cases where an `(input, tweak)` collision occurs, an attacker learns only that the same input was processed with that tweak, not the value of the input itself.
+An `(input, tweak)` collision reveals only that the same input was processed with that tweak, not the input's value.

 Security is determined by the underlying block cipher (≈2^128 for AES-128) on a per-key basis.
 Key rotation is recommended to extend secure usage beyond the per-key collision bounds.